mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-crypto-sep.md

 - The protocol SHOULD allow applications to specify negotiable cryptographic algorithm suites.

 - The protocol SHOULD expose the peer's identity information.

+## Handshake-Record Interface

+- Key export: The interface MUST provide a way to export keying material from a handshake protocol to a record protocol with well-defined cryptographic properties, e.g., "forward-secure" or "perfectly forward secure"

+- Key lifetime and rotation: The interface MUST provide a way for the handshake protocol to define key lifetime bounds in terms of *time* or *bytes encrypted* and, additionally, provide a way to forcefully update cryptographic session keys at will.
+The record protocol MUST be able to signal back to the handshake protocol that a lifetime has been reached and that rotation is required.
+These values SHOULD be configurable by the application.

+## Transport-Record Interface

+- Transform data: The interface MUST provide a way to send raw application data from the transport protocol to a record protocol to transform it based on the keying material.
+This data is then sent out by the transport protocol.
+The same applies for inbound data, in which inbound transport data is transformed by the record protocol into raw application data.

 # Existing Mappings